-If, in the process of manufacture, parts made of copper and copper-base alloys are subjected to heat treatment, the type of heat treatment shall be reported to the Register and stated in the material certificate.
+If, in the process of manufacture, parts made of copper and copper-base alloys are subjected to heat treatment, the type of heat treatment shall be reported to the Register and stated in the Manufacturer's Certificate for material.

 Rolled products made of CuZn alloys (brasses) shall be annealed for stress relieving.